ga-curriculum/flexbox/concepts/README.md

 Flexbox assists developers in laying out elements in a single dimension (in a line).
 This makes flexbox appear limited at first glance.
 However, as you'll see in this lesson, we can nest a flexbox within a flexbox to assist in creating 2-dimensional layouts.

 ![Flexbox Layouts](./assets/flexbox-layouts.png)

-tktk Hunter, could you throw a flexbox image in here?
-Similar to the above but just flexbox, no grid.

 # Why Use Flexbox?